gavhu10/MessageJar/README.md

 If your database no longer has the right schema, run `flask update`.
 It will not modify anything if you are up to date.

+> [!NOTE]
+> You must also create a room named "logs".
+> The first user to do so will have access to all of the logged messages.

 ## Slash commands

 Slash commands are how you manage your rooms (or jars).
 To use them, send them like a normal message.